DanielTStoyles/RunePortal/README.md

 Acknowledgements

 A special thank you to OsrsWiki for providing the public API.
 Through this API, RunePortal fetches data for high scores, the Grand Exchange, and item lists.
+Also to Patrick Costello for assistance in the development of this project.

 Feedback and Contact

 Have questions or feedback?
 Reach out to DanielTStoyles on GitHub.